daily-coding-problem/leetcode-study-plans/README.md

 ## Folder Structure

-The repository is organized based on the categories from LeetCode's Problem List.
+The repository is organized based on the plans from LeetCode's study plans.

 - [Binary Search](https://leetcode.com/studyplan/binary-search) is found at [Binary Search/](Binary%20Search)